adamgarai98/DLim_API/README.md

 **This repository contains my Deep Learning IMage (DLim) API project, which is essentialy a RESTful Python API implemented using Flask, which allows a user to upload images and run inference using pre-built models.**

-Some current features: SAM, concurrency, status of tasks, Docker, CUDA, arguments parsing (log levels, host, port), automatic versioning, exception handling.
+Some current features: SAM, multithreading, status of tasks, Docker, CUDA, arguments parsing (log levels, host, port), automatic versioning, exception handling.

 Todo: Iterative solving of CUDA out of memory errors.
 More models.
 Return masks.